leee03/SAP_Joule_Issue_Catalog/README.md

-# 🧭 SAP Joule Troubleshooting Catalog
+# 🧭 SAP S/4HANA RIG – Joule Troubleshooting Catalog

 On GitHub, you will find a consolidated catalogue of documented SAP Joule issues, organised according to the **seven architecture layers** shown below.
 This structure is intended to make navigation and issue identification as intuitive as possible.